 The Board has delegated responsibility to the Audit Committee to advise on the assessment and management of principal risks as well as identification of emerging risks.
-The principal risks, risk mitigation and procedures to identify emerging risks are summarised in the Strategic Report.
+The Audit Committee ensures that confirmation is included in the Annual Report from the Board of Directors of the Company that an assessment of the principal and emerging risks has been completed, including a description of the principal risks, risk management and mitigation and procedures to identify emerging risks.
+This confirmation is given in the Strategic Report.
 The Committee reviewed the Company's schedule of key risks twice during the period and reviewed a risk appetite statement summarising the Board's attitude to its principal risks and to identify when active Board engagement might be required outside the normal cycle of Board meetings.
 No significant control failings or weaknesses were identified in the Committee's most recent risk review and no modifications to the risk mitigation programme were recommended.

 A review of the Company's anti-bribery and corruption policy and its policy for the prevention of the facilitation of tax evasion was carried out and it was determined they continued to be appropriate and reflective of best practice.
 It also confirmed that appropriate whistleblowing policies were in place at the Investment Manager and the other key service providers.